bliuchak/czech-citizenship-exams/README.md

 ## Data Source

-Official test question bank from the Czech Ministry of Education:
+- **Questions**: [Národní pedagogický institut ČR](https://www.npi.cz/) (National Pedagogical Institute of the Czech Republic)
 - **Source**: <https://cestina-pro-cizince.cz/obcanstvi/databanka-uloh/>
 - **Total questions**: 300 (30 categories × 10 questions each)

 ## License

-This tool is for educational purposes.
-The test questions are published by the Czech government for public use.
+The code in this repository is licensed under the [GNU GPL-3.0](LICENSE).

+The test questions are property of [Národní pedagogický institut ČR](https://www.npi.cz/) and are used here for educational purposes.